Pere Ubu:

 What is Pere Ubu?

 Pere Ubu is a rock band from Cleveland, Ohio, formed from the debris of Rocket From The Tombs.
-It was the dominant force in the now mythical Cle Scene of the 70s.
+It was the dominant force in the now mythical Cle scene of the 70s.
 It is widely accepted that the band's self-produced singles and the first album changed music.
 Some even claim that Pere Ubu marked the end of rock.

 Pere Ubu tore up the rules.
 Unlike many revolutionary groups who mellow over time and settle into a pattern, Pere Ubu, driven by singer and founder David Thomas, never stopped moving.